jxom/cevoaustralia.github.io/_posts/2017-08-24-devops-and-empathy.markdown

 images:

 excerpt:
-    Trent Hornibrook recently gave a DevOps brownbag at a client where he described the DevOps transformation of REA Group and his perspective on DevOps.
+    Trent Hornibrook recently gave a DevOps brownbag at a client where he detailed his work history in the DevOps space and his perspective on DevOps.

 ---

 I recently gave a talk at a client titled _DevOps: State Of The Union_.
-In this talk, I detailed my professional journey driving the DevOps transformation at REA Group.
+In this talk, I detailed my professional journey driving the DevOps transformation at my former workplace.

-The specific items I talked about was:
+The specific items I talked about were:
-* **REA's orgnisational structure and culture at 2009,2011,2013 and 2015**
+* **The evolution of the orgnisational structure and culture**
-* **Contrasting an IT support operating model at REA to places like Google or Facebook**
+* **Contrasting an IT support operating model at my former workplace to places like Google or Facebook**
 * **My perspective on DevOps**
 * **Empathy, and why language like 'us' and 'we' is important**